 Fire danger or ban

-When required, schools must follow the Department’s emergency management (bushfires) procedures for off-site activities for all excursions.
+When required, schools must follow their Emergency Management Plan and the Department’s emergency management (bushfires) procedures for off-site activities for all excursions.

 Additional excursion equipment

 - must supply smoke detectors if indoor accommodation facilities do not have them

 - should consider providing communication equipment to be used in emergencies.

 At least one staff member responsible for each group of students must have a first aid qualifications.

 Staff must also have a first aid kit appropriate to the excursion location and activities undertaken.